To Matt Hancock, health secretary

 The proposed 1% pay rise for NHS workers is an insult from the government.
 We need to pay NHS staff properly for the vital work that they do.

 Nurses, carers, cleaners and other healthcare workers are working flat out every day to keep hospitals running and save as many lives as they can, just as they are every single day when there is not a pandemic.

 Tragically, it is estimated that more than 600 NHS workers have died of coronavirus, and many more suffer from mental health problems after working throughout the pandemic.

-It is about time we change that.
-A 15% pay rise would mean that nurses and other healthcare staff’s salaries are brought up to the level where it would have been, if they had not been given below-inflation pay rises since 2010.
+Even a 15% pay rise would mean that nurses and other healthcare staff’s salaries are only brought up to the level where it would have been, if they had not been given below-inflation pay rises since 2010.

 All of us who live in the UK owe healthcare workers a huge debt of gratitude and we need to pay them in a way that will make a real difference in their lives: a substantial pay rise.

 “As an NHS worker I am insulted.
 I cannot imagine what those doctors, nurses and allied staff in high Covid areas are going through for the second time in less than a year and this shameful government denied them a decent pay rise.”Joan, Bristol